Home > Switzerland > Dads and Breastfeeding

 See the leaflets and other documents on the page for fathers on the website of Breastfeeding Promotion Switzerland.

-The role of Fathers during breastfeeding
+The role of Fathers

-Key findings: participating fathers perceived their role as much more complex than the limited role of breastfeeding facilitator that is usually attributed to them.
+DeMontigny et al. 2018, The role of fathers during breastfeeding Key findings: participating fathers perceived their role as much more complex than the limited role of breastfeeding facilitator that is usually attributed to them.
 Fathers saw themselves as stakeholders in decision-making relating to how their child was fed and they reacted to the imbalance created by breastfeeding.
 Their involvement occurred at several levels: that of their child, their spouse, and their family. https://pubmed.ncbi.nlm.nih.gov/29272696/

-Dads – complementary mission
+Dads – a complementary mission

-The father influences the decision to breastfeed
+Fathers influence decision to breastfeed

 A number of studies have shown that fathers influence mothers’ decisions to initiate and/or maintain breastfeeding (for a review, see Scott et al, 2001).
 In dissecting this research, support from the child’s father through active participation in the decision to breastfeed, as well as a positive attitude on his part and knowledge of the benefits of breastfeeding, has been found to have a strong influence on breastfeeding initiation and duration (Swanson & Power, 2005; Arora et al, 2000; Bromberg & Darby, 1997).
 Low-income women, in particular, suggest that male support is crucial to their decision to breastfeed (Schmidt & Sigman-Grant, 2000).